k2view-academy/K2View-Academy/articles/02_fabric_architecture/05_fabric_main_configuration_files.md

 <p>modules</p>
 </td>
 <td width="600pxl" valign="top">
-<p>A list of internal Fabric modules.
+<p>List of internal Fabric modules.
 Each module depends on the previous modules in the file.
 You can comment some of the internal Fabric modules and <a href="/articles/02_fabric_architecture/03_fabric_basics_getting_started.md#k2fabric-restart">restart the Fabric node</a> to avoid starting the commented modules and have a lightweight start on Fabric.
 For example: comment the <strong>jobs</strong> module to avoid running jobs on the Fabric node.
 The following modules can be commented:</p>
 <ul>
 <li><strong>jobs</strong>,running Fabric jobs.</li>
 <li><strong>webserver</strong>,connecting Fabric via http or https.
 For example: <a href="/articles/15_web_services/01_web_services_overview.md">invoke Fabric WS</a>, <a href="/articles/16_deploy_fabric/02_deploy_from_Fabric_Studio.md">deploy Fabric implementation from Fabric Studio.</a></li>